 Tips for Creating Great Content

 Once you have identified hot topics, you are ready to address them.
 Here are some tips for your content creation:

 - Craft an intriguing/engaging headline/title for your piece.
 There are a number of headline generator tools you can use.

 - Keep your text simple and easy to read, divided up into subheadings.
 People like to scan content and look for points that interest them.
 Make it easy for them to do so.

 - Add as many visuals as possible – photos, infographics, drawings, memes, GIFs, – and consider some “homemade” videos as well.

 - Video has become a hugely popular method for users to get information.
 Explainer and “how-to” videos can capture attention when text cannot.
-Check out some videos that have been created by Dollar Shave Club, by WD-40, and others.
-They are informal and entertaining/educational.
-Many small businesses create their own videos using available software tools, many for free.
+Check out some videos that WD-40, Dollar Shave Club, and others have produced.
+They are informal and entertaining or educational.
+Many small businesses create their videos using available software tools, many of which are free.
 And if you can make them informal, featuring yourself and your team or customers, all the better.
 This personalizes your brand and makes you appear genuine to readers and followers.

-- If you are not a “creative” who is able to engage readers, then you may want to contract out with a freelance writer or use a writing service that has a creative copywriting department, like Trust My Paper- someone or a service that is able to take the topics you supply and craft amazing posts on a regular schedule, to keep your blog current and followers returning for more.
+- If you are not a “creative” who can engage readers, then you may want to contract out with a freelance writer or use a writing service that has a creative copywriting department, like Trust My Paper—someone or a service that can take the topics you supply and craft amazing posts on a regular schedule—to keep your blog current and followers returning for more.